Dementia - the One Stop Guide

-It is estimated that worldwide around 50 million people have dementia, with over 90,000 of those living in Scotland.
+Almost a million people in the UK have dementia and it’s estimated that over 35 million people personally know someone with dementia – more than half the population.
 It is more common in older people but can affect people of working age or even younger.

 Contrary to common opinion, it is not a natural part of the ageing process and is more than a memory problem – it is an umbrella term used for illnesses that affect the brain.

 Caring for someone with dementia can be very challenging – the illnesses can impact on a person’s behaviours, thoughts and feelings, often presenting complex problems to families and health and social care professionals, such as aggression, sleeplessness, wandering, continence etc.

 This on-demand learning course – Dementia: the One Stop Guide – brings Professor June Andrews OBE, one of the UK’s leading clinicians on Dementia Care, straight to your device.
 You can click and play as many of her video classes as you like, whenever you like, in whichever order you like.
 Providing you with a greater understanding of dementia, as well as offering ideas and thoughts on how to treat and care for someone diagnosed with the condition.

 Using her expertise around dementia, June guides learners through 5 course sessions, complete with a range of short video classes, activities, case studies and quizzes which bring the issues alive.
 In total, the course provides learners with over 4 hours Continuous Professional Development and a personalised certificate of completion.

 Course rates for learners

 3-5 learnersSmall group